 Awesome Art: The first few volumes have quite bad art.
 After that, it sort of evens out.
 But as of Season 2- just in time to benefit Cerebus Syndrome- every single page becomes absolutely beautiful- the poster art even more so.

-Complete Monster: Gyokuro Shuzen is the Evil Matriarch of the Shuzen family and the leader of the genocidal anti-human organization Fairy Tale.
-In her position, Gyokuro tasks her men with sowing the seeds of the Human World's destruction, aiming at nothing less than humanity's annihilation by awakening the ancient vampire and Eldritch Abomination Alucard.
+Complete Monster: Gyokuro Shuzen is the leader of the genocidal anti-human organization Fairy Tale.
+In her position, Gyokuro tasks her men with sowing the seeds of the Human World's destruction, aiming at nothing less than humanity's annihilation by awakening the ancient vampire Alucard.
 Gyokuro also brainwashed her gentle, kind daughter Kahlua into being an efficient assassin that cannot refuse her orders to kill, viewing Kahlua as a proud achievement.
 When she confronts the heroes, Gyokuro rips off her stepdaughter Moka's Rosary Seal, and proceeds to cheerfully laugh, enjoying the pain it causes Moka.
 It is then revealed that Gyokuro had implanted bits of Alucard into the other Shuzen vampires, which have devoured them from the inside out and turned them into ravenous ghouls.
-When Moka begs on hands and knees for Gyokuro to save her beloved Tsukune from this fate, Gyokuro agrees...and then mocks Moka's weakness before punching her in the face.
-She even directs Kahlua to murder her beloved little sister Kokoa with no remorse, Kokoa being Gyokuro's own daughter as well.
-It's revealed Gyokuro's rage stems largely petty jealousy at Moka's mother, her rival Akasha.
+When Moka begs on hands and knees for Gyokuro to save her beloved Tsukune from this fate, Gyokuro agrees, and then mocks Moka's weakness before punching her in the face.
+She even directs Kahlua to murder her beloved little sister—and Gyokuro's own daughter—Kokoa with no remorse.
+It's revealed Gyokuro's rage stems largely from petty jealousy at Moka's mother, her rival Akasha.
 When she fuses with Alucard, Gyokuro gloats that she will destroy everything Akasha ever loved and destroy the world she protected.
 Beautiful, sadistic and unforgiving, Gyokuro viewed all in her path as nothing more than stepping stones for her own power.

 Creepy Awesome: Part II turns Tsukune into this, especially towards the end.
 Also Kahlua, and ESPECIALLY Alucard.